openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-page-loading-with-web-components.md

 The following example demonstrates how to load local page files:

-Place the local page file in the application's `rawfile` directory.
-Developers can specify the default local page to load when creating the Web component and change the current Web component's page by calling the `loadUrl()` interface after loading is complete.
+Place the local page files in the application's `rawfile` directory.
+Developers can specify the default local page to load when creating the Web component.

 To reference local CSS style files when loading local HTML files, use the following methods: